 \subsection{Sampling Methods}

-Because of high memory requirements and heavy dependencies processing overhead of GNNs, many sampling methods~\cite{graphsage, fastgcn, drop_edge, clustergcn, graphsaint, sampling} are actively explored.
-While they all share the goal of reducing the number of dependencies of GNN training, they can be roughly divided into \emph{layer-wise sampling approaches} and \emph{subgraph sampling approaches}.
-Layer-wise sampling approaches~\cite{graphsage, fastgcn, drop_edge} apply sampling algorithm layer by layer, usually constraining the maximum degree of edges called \textit{fanout}.
-Subgraph sampling approaches~\cite{clustergcn, graphsaint} samples subgraph from the original graph and execute forward, backward propagation on sampled subgraph only.

-Mini-batch training approaches~\cite{dgl, distdgl, distdglv2, p3} are commonly merged with sampling methods.
-However, recent works~\cite{bgl, global} show that the overhead of sampling could be severe and degrade the training throughput. \thiswork introduces a new sampling method to alleviate neighbor explosion considering the characteristic of multi-GPU cluster environment while providing a stable accuracy.
+Because of the high memory requirements and heavy processing overhead of dependencies in GNNs, many sampling methods~\cite{graphsage, fastgcn, drop_edge, clustergcn, graphsaint, sampling, shadowsampling} are actively being explored.
+They can be roughly divided into \emph{layer-wise sampling} and \emph{subgraph sampling} approaches.
+Layer-wise sampling approaches~\cite{graphsage, fastgcn, drop_edge} apply sampling algorithm layer by layer, typically constraining the maximum degree of edges called \textit{fanout}.
+Subgraph sampling approaches~\cite{clustergcn, graphsaint, shadowsampling} sample the subgraph from the original graph and execute forward and backward propagation on the sampled subgraph only.
+Mini-batch training approaches~\cite{dgl, distdgl, distdglv2, p3} are commonly merged with sampling methods to minimize their redundancy.
+These sampling methods manipulate the whole graph structure and could be unsuitable for graphs with a high average degree. \thiswork introduces a new sampling method advantageous for high average degree graphs considering the characteristics of a multi-server cluster environment.